Dipterus

-Dipterus (from δίς dís, 'two' and πτερόν pteron 'wing') is an extinct genus of lungfish from the middle Devonian period of Europe and North America.
+Dipterus (from δίς dís, 'two' and πτερόν pteron 'wing') is an extinct genus of marine lungfish from the middle Devonian period of Europe and potentially North America.
+The genus was established by Adam Sedgwick & Roderick Murchison in the year 1828.
+It was one of the first lungfish to be described by science.

 In most respects, Dipterus, which was about 35 cm long, closely resembled modern lungfish.
 Like its ancestor Dipnorhynchus, it had tooth-like plates on its palate instead of real teeth.
-However, unlike its modern relatives, in which the dorsal, caudal, and anal fin are fused into one, Dipterus's fins were still separated.
+However, unlike its modern relatives, in which the dorsal, caudal, and anal fin are fused into one, Dipteruss fins were still separated.

-The genus was established by Adam Sedgwick & Roderick Murchison in the year 1828.